Installing Semi-Rigid Dryer Hose to Prevent Fire Hazard

 Ahhhh, much better, right?!

-Periodically check the vent to make sure the louvers close and there is no lint build up.
+Periodically check the vent to make sure the louvers close and there is no lint build-up.

-Replacing the Dryer Duct Hose:
+How to Replace the Dryer Duct Hose:

 Pull your dryer out from the wall.
 Now is a good time to vacuum behind it to clean up any lint that has accumulated back there.